HONDA VFR750 (1995 - 1998) Review

 In 1994 Honda revised an already exceptional motorcycle, giving it super-model looks while still retaining those quintessential VFR qualities of legendary reliability, consistent performance and supreme comfort.
 The bodywork become less angular and gained Ferrari-esque louvres on its side panels.

 The legendary status of this bike and its siblings has resulted in the colliquial term Viffer being applied to all Honda VFR models.
-There's a forum devoted to them too.
+There's a forum devoted to them too, should you want to join the conversation with current and previous owners.

 Ride quality & brakesNext up: Engine

-A new frame, swingarm, wheels and exhaust all cut 10kg (22lbs) from the VFR’s dry weight, but this is still very much sports-tourer instead of sportser.
+The new frame, swingarm, wheels and exhaust all cut 10kg (22lbs) from the VFR’s dry weight, but this is still very much sports-tourer instead of sportster.
 The ride is smooth, the handling neautral and predictable.
 Only the slightly soft suspension limits heroics.
 But that together with the relaxed riding position and armchair-like comfort of the seat means that you arrive feeling human and thirsty for more.

 EngineNext up: Reliability

-Although lacking the power of newer machines, the VFR’s sublime V4 still impresses.
+Although lacking the power of newer machines when launched, the VFR 750’s sublime V4 still impresses.
 It never gets out of breath and the near tidal mid range wafts you along on waves of unflustered power.
 For newcomers and more experienced riders alike this bike rewards with a forgiving ride and silky smooth power delivery.

 Reliability & build qualityNext up: Value